 These are just some examples of how you could be driving traffic to your profile and working to get followers on Instagram.
 Like Warren Buffet said, “Never depend on a single income stream”.
-So why should you only depend on the Instagram ranking algorithm to gain more followers?
+So why should you only depend on the Instagram ranking algorithm to get followers on Instagram?

 Now, this might seem like a lot of work at first.
 But once you’ve got the hang of it, it becomes relatively easy.
 Alternatively, you can outsource most of these things.
 Before you get back to watching Taylor Swift’s latest music video, let me just give you one last method – shoutouts.

 You can agree on different ways to make the shoutouts.
-For example they can be as regular posts, video post shoutouts and do the shoutout in stories.
+For example, they can be as regular posts, video post shoutouts, or shoutouts in Stories.

 There’s a reason I haven’t mentioned them yet.
 In my own experience, getting shoutouts when your account is still small, can be expensive and quite useless.

 Sure you can do S4S (shoutout for shoutout) with someone who has similar content and is of similar size even when you both have just 100 followers.
 But in my opinion, it doesn’t make a lot of sense to start promoting other accounts while your own account is still in early stage.
 I feel that it’s a little off-putting to your followers.